ellakoa/postcard-poem/content/posts/twists-and-turns.md

   Another New Year and so it starts
   Optimism and hope in your heart.

-  You dream of a path that is straight but often in life, it will deviate.
+  You may dream of a path that is straight but often in life, the path will deviate.

   Twisting and turning along the way
   Each step claims another day.